-The coronavirus pandemic has seriously disrupted all forms of education and training.
-This is an opportunity to take a fresh approach to VET, making it more modern, attractive, flexible and fit for the digital age and green transition.
-On 1 July 2020, the Commission put forward an ambitious agenda to guide COVID-19 recovery efforts in employment and social policy, with the focus on skills and VET.
-Its Communication on a European Skills Agenda for sustainable competitiveness, social fairness and resilience proposes 12 EU actions to support partnerships for skills, up- and reskilling and empowering lifelong learning.
-Its Recommendation on VET seeks to ensure that VET equips the workforce with the skills to support the recovery, as well as the green and digital transitions.
-Learn more about all the initiatives here
+During the ongoing coronavirus pandemic, all forms of education and training have been seriously disrupted.
+This disruption has created an opportunity to take a fresh approach to VET, making it more modern, attractive, flexible and fit for the digital age and the green transition.
+The European Commission has created an ambitious agenda to guide COVID-19 recovery efforts in employment and social policy, with a core focus on skills and VET.
+The Council Recommendation on VET for sustainable competitiveness, social fairness and resilience, adopted in 2020, seeks to ensure that VET equips the workforce with the skills to support the recovery, as well as the green and digital transitions.